alanng10/class-lang/Docue/Article/Sand/a.md

 Node IntValue is base class.
 The node also has base class that is node Value.
-Sande compiler module arch does not need 1 base class node to base all derive nodes.
+Sand compiler module arch does not need 1 base class node to base all derive nodes.
-Sande compiler classes derives from Class compiler classes.
+Sand compiler classes derives from Class compiler classes.
-Sande compiler module arch derives from Class compiler module arch.
+Sand compiler module arch derives from Class compiler module arch.
-Sande compiler is most general and most level, without doing 1 base class node to base all derive nodes in arch.
+Sand compiler is most general and most level, without doing 1 base class node to base all derive nodes in arch.

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.